"Let the peace of Christ rule in your hearts, since as members of one body you were called to peace. And be thankful." Colossians 3:15

 1. Who is the umpire in your mind?
 Is it the world, friends, culture, or social media?
 Who decides what goes in and what stays out?

-2. Which passages of Scripture are your go-to verses when things are difficult?
-Write them out and place them where you will see them often this week.
+2. Which Scripture passages are your go-to verses when things are difficult?
+Write the verses out on cards, and place those cards where you will see them often this week.

 Dena Dyer